onetwosri/no-teleport-olm/lightning cycle olm.md

 https://www.youtube.com/watch?v=xMd62GX1Wjw

    Note: After my hammer, I was on teleport cycle.
-To shift to lightning, I ran to the mage hand when I splashed (which conveneniently happened right away).
+To shift to lightning, I ran to the mage hand when I splashed (which conveniently happened right away).
 If you don't want to wait for a splash, you can do 1 mage hand cycle and then tank 2 hits at the mage side safespot as shown in example **2b**.

    If your DWH doesn't cripple the hand, you can alternatively choose to do a 4:0 cycle instead of running to the mage hand, like in example **2a**.